danniecuiuc/option_pricing_api_ui/README.md

 # Derivatives Pricing App
- - By Dannie Che€ý,n€ý,
+ - By Dannie Chen

 ## a.
 Description
 This repo contains an API and UI to price different types of call options and call spreads.
 The tool used is Python flask.
 ## b.
 Installation
-First make sure that you have python3 and pip3 installed.
+First, make sure that you have python3 and pip3 installed.
 <br/>Next, install virtualenv if you haven't.
 ```python
 $ pip3 install virtualenv